tobiasrask/domain-map/README.md

 ```

 In some cases you wan't to store data for key which is actually an object.
-Normal ES6 Map object will return value for object only if key is exactly the same you used when storing data:
+Normal ES6 Map object will return value for object only if key is exactly the same object you used when storing data:

 ```js
 // Normal maps